nkuhutan/TSB/README.md

-#Platform:
+# Platform:
--Build tool used Maven
+* Build tool used Maven
--TestNG testing framework
+* TestNG testing framework
--Java and Selenium CodeBase
+* Java and Selenium CodeBase

 # How to run:
 1. Open Command Line and Go To Your Project Folder